huwwaters/dwynwen-burns/README.md

 Procedure:
 * Connect to Twitter API, using the maximum API search calls on two lists of keywords. [santes dwynwen, dwynwen, saint dwynwen etc.] and [rabbie burns, burns night, robert burns etc.]
+* Get the geocode (latitude, longitude, or placename) of the tweet mentioning the above keywords.
+If failing this, get a location specified from the biography.